Fall Protection For Star Building Systems Roofs

 The Double-Lok is a mechanically field-seamed trapezoidal panel designed for maximum weather-tightness and structural integrity.
 Featuring a 3-inch rib height and manufactured in 22 and 24-gauge steel, this panel is the industry standard for high-wind zones and retrofit applications.
 Unlike snaplock systems, the Double-Lok ribs are folded together with a mechanical seaming machine, creating a permanent bond.
 The Double-Lok profile is available in 18 or 24-inch panel widths.
 See the Roof Anchor Compatibility Chart for Star Building Systems 22 Gauge and 24 Gauge Double-Lok - Mechanical Trapezoidal Standing Seam Panels.

-Because the Double-Lok is a mechanically seamed structural panel, it provides one of the most stable foundations for high-capacity fall protection.
+• Because the Double-Lok is a mechanically seamed structural panel, it provides a stable foundation for fall protection.
 The SSRA1 Seam Anchor locks onto the 3-inch-tall rib and accommodates both 18-inch and 24-inch widths.
-On larger roof spans typical of Double-Lok installations, mobility is your biggest hurdle; the 100-foot SSRA HLL Kit (comprising four SSRA1 anchors and two SSRA3 Anchor Plates) is the most efficient solution.
-This non-penetrating solution allows your crew to navigate larger roof areas while remaining 100% tied off to a 100-foot horizontal lifeline.

-For Double-Lok projects involving steeper pitches, the SSRA2 Roof Jacks transform the roof into a safe workspace by providing level platforms for material staging and foot traffic.
-If the building requires recurring long-term access for HVAC or gutter maintenance, the 120-foot Super Anchor Permanent HLL is the gold standard for roofs up to a 4:12 pitch.
+• For Double-Lok projects involving steeper pitches, the SSRA2 Roof Jacks provide level platforms for material staging and foot traffic.
+For regular maintenance, the 120-foot Super Anchor Permanent HLL is the standard for roofs up to 4:12 pitch.

-OSHA classifies anything steeper than 4:12 as a "Steep Roof," and different rules apply.
-Once the slope reaches 6:12 to 12:12, the Ridge Pro steps in.
-It provides a secure, ridge-mounted tie-off that protects your team before they ever step onto the panel surface.
+• Ridge Pro Recommendation: Once the slope reaches 6:12 to 12:12, the Ridge Pro provides a secure, ridge-mounted tie-off that protects your team before they ever step onto the panel surface.

-Star Building Systems SuperLok - Mechanical Panel (SSRA Compatible)
+Star Building Systems SuperLok - Mechanical Panel (SSRA Compatible 22/24 ga.
+Steel)

 The SuperLok system features a 2-inch-tall vertical rib and is field-seamed with a mechanical seamer.
 It can be installed directly over purlins or bar joists, making it a versatile choice for a wide range of building types.
 Available in widths of 12 and 16 inches, and can be ordered in 22, 24, or 26-gauge steel.
 This panel profile is safe for use on slopes as low as 1/2:12.
 See the Roof Anchor Compatibility Chart for Star Building Systems 22 Gauge and 24 Gauge SuperLok - Mechanical Standing Seam Panels.

-- SSRA1 Seam Anchor: The solid, one-piece body of the SSRA1 is the ideal "set it and lock it" foundation for the SuperLok rib.
-It provides a 5,000-lb certified tie-off using 12 low-torque set screws that grip the rib without the crushing force associated with heavy compression clamps.
+• The solid, one-piece body of the SSRA1 is the ideal foundation for the SuperLok rib, providing a 5,000-lb certified tie-off using 12 low-torque set screws that grip the rib without crushing force.

-- SSRA2 Adjustable Roof Jacks: Navigating steep 12-inch or 16-inch SuperLok panels can be dangerous.
-By mounting SSRA2 adapters to your anchors, you can stage 10-foot walk-boards to create a level work surface that protects both the crew and the panel's Kynar coating.
+• By mounting SSRA2 adapters to your anchors, you can stage 10-foot walk-boards to create a level work surface on steep 12-inch or 16-inch SuperLok panels.

-Star Building Systems BattenLok HS - Mechanical Panel (SSRA Compatible)
+Star Building Systems BattenLok HS - Mechanical Panel (SSRA Compatible 22/24 ga.
+Steel)

-The BattenLok HS (High Strength) is a 2-inch-tall vertical leg system that is compatible with slopes as low as ½:12.
+The BattenLok HS (High Strength) is a 2-inch-tall vertical leg system that is compatible with slopes as low as 1/2:12.
 It is engineered to withstand extreme weather and crafted from 22- or 24-gauge steel.
 The BattenLok HS is a structural panel, meaning it contributes to the building's overall stability.
-Its design provides the architectural appeal of a vertical leg with the structural performance of a trapezoid seam.
-You can order BattenLok HS panels in 12-inch and 16-inch widths to meet your specific project requirements.
+Its design provides the architectural appeal of a vertical leg while delivering the structural performance of a trapezoidal seam.
 See the Roof Anchor Compatibility Chart for Star Building Systems 22 Gauge and 24 Gauge BattenLok HS - Mechanical Standing Seam Panels.

-Pro-Tip: Using the SSRA1 with Nylon-Tipped Set Screws is a "best practice" to ensure a solid anchor point while avoiding panel penetrations.
+• Using the SSRA1 with Nylon-Tipped Set Screws is a best practice for BattenLok HS panels, ensuring a solid anchor point while avoiding panel penetrations.

 Standing Seam Anchor Panel Compatibility For 22 Gauge Star Building Systems Panels